 MFSA sponsors and supports programs to demonstrate respectful dialogs on campus, especially over controversial issues, through debates, presentations, and related activities.

 MFSA publicly opposes administrative mechanisms at MIT that are used to suppress free speech and to intimidate the community to self-censor.
 Specifically, MFSA opposes the continued operation of procedures for anonymous reporting of pure speech as bias, harassment, and harm, along with the investigation and punishment of such speech.
-MFSA also opposes MIT’s use of mechanisms to compel certain speech and viewpoints, particularly mandatory DEI statements used as a political screen in graduate school admissions and faculty hiring.
+MFSA also opposes MIT’s use of mechanisms to compel certain speech and viewpoints, particularly mandatory DEI statements used as a political screen in graduate school admissions.

 As a matter of culture and values, MFSA believes that individuals engaging in discussions over differences in values, theories, opinions, and facts should always conduct themselves to attempt to illuminate and resolve those differences, if possible.
 Productive discussions are always conducted with the goal of bringing light, not heat, and in searching for the truth rather than the cheap win.
 Particularly at an institution dedicated to knowledge and learning, we believe that individuals should whenever possible engage in intellectual exchanges in a civil and respectful manner, without resorting to ad hominem attacks, misrepresentation, yelling or approaches that are not effective in changing other peoples’ minds.
 Better understanding among all participants in a discussion only comes about through a mutually respectful process.